Renvs/Pytorch_Engine/README.md

-# Pytorch_Engine
+# 🚀 PyTorch_Engine
-Module compilation of all necessary for training any model
+The unified training core for any deep learning model.
+It abstracts away the boilerplate, letting you focus entirely on model architecture and data.